-Dr Gianfranco Giuntoli is a Research Fellow at the Social Policy Research Centre.
+Dr Gianfranco Giuntoli is a Senior Research Fellow at the Social Policy Research Centre.
 His research interests lie in the social study of health and illness, with a particular focus on the connections between well-being, poverty and employment transitions, and how social and policy factors affect people’s intra-personal and inter-personal experiences of well-being and their resilience.

 Promising Researcher Fellowship, Leeds Metropolitan University, 2011.

-Gianfranco has taught ‘Introduction to Sociology’ and ‘Sociology of Health and Illness’ for undergraduate and postgraduate modules at Leeds Metropolitan University, UK.
+He has also taught ‘Introduction to Sociology’ and ‘Sociology of Health and Illness’ for undergraduate and postgraduate modules at Leeds Metropolitan University, UK.

 He has supervised Masters students to completion and has been on the supervisory panel of a PhD student.